 Important Notice Regarding the Availability of Proxy Materials for the 2013 Annual Shareholders' Meeting.
 This year, we are again taking advantage of the rules of the SEC that allow us to furnish our proxy materials over the internet.
 As a result, we are mailing a notice of availability of the proxy materials on the internet, rather than a full paper set of the proxy materials, to many of our shareholders.
 This notice of availability includes instructions on how to access our proxy materials on the internet, as well as instructions on how shareholders may obtain a paper copy of the proxy materials by mail or a printable copy electronically.
-Shareholders who have affirmatively requested electronic delivery of our proxy materials will receive instructions via e-mail regarding how to access these materials electronically.
-All other shareholders, including shareholders who have previously requested to receive a paper copy of the materials, will receive a full paper set of the proxy materials by mail.
+Shareholders, including shareholders who have previously requested to receive a paper copy of the materials, will receive a full paper set of the proxy materials by mail.
 This distribution process will contribute to our sustainability efforts and will reduce the costs of printing and distributing our proxy materials.